katrinan029/javascript-challenge/README.md

 ## Result

 The app.js file will allow users to filter the table data by date only using pure JavaScript, HTML, and CSS, and D3.js on our web pages.
+Additionally, you can visit this site to check out the end result https://katrinan029.github.io/javascript-challenge/.